 I look at the Cross to see the Holy face of my Lord.
 As I fix my gaze on the Cross, I see myself inside the loving eyes of my Savior, his retina reflecting purest rays of tender love and mercy.

-I see that face which beheld Mary Magdalene; the face, which looked at a woman condemned to die for her sins with unutterable tenderness.
+I see that face which beheld Mary Magdalene.
+I behold the face which looked at a woman condemned to die for her sins with unutterable tenderness.
 I can hear from the groans the oracle of divine justification for me: "Neither do I condemn you.
 Go and sin no more.
 You are healed."

 I gaze on the Cross.
 Upon it, I see the heart pierced with a lance and the blood and water gushing with the aroma of grace, mercy, and justification.
 I can see the purity and can perceive the fragrance.
 Love for love.
 Grace for grace.
 Mercy for mercy.

-I gaze on the Cross and I see myself as I’m seen and loved by God, completely disrobed of all attachment, and surrendering to the ultimate hands of the Heavenly Father.
+I gaze on the Cross, and I see myself as I'm seen and loved by God, wholly disrobed of all attachment, and surrendering to the ultimate hands of the Heavenly Father.

 I embrace the Cross because, with it, I realize I am dust.
 With it, I know I am saved.
 The crown is assured.

-I look upon the Crucified One.
-I see the pains of human frailty.
-I see the doubts of the world—the pessimism of naysayers, the calumny of unbelief, the mockery of skeptics, and the feebleness of the tepid and weak.
-All embraced by the Savior so healing, wholeness, the seed of God would be restored in me.
+I look upon the Crucified One and see the pains of human frailty.
+I observe the doubts of the world.
+I notice the pessimism of naysayers, the defamation of unbelief, the mockery of skeptics, and the feebleness of the lukewarm and weak.
+All embraced by the Savior who restores the seed of God in all who open their hearts to him.
+There is healing plus restoration too.

 I embrace the Cross because, without it, Resurrection would have been a farce.

-I gaze on the Cross since with it, I know for certain, my Savior is here, and my Redeemer is alive.
-The paradox of the Cross is joy for me.
+I gaze on the Cross since with it, I know for sure, my Savior is here, and my Redeemer is alive.
+The paradox of the Cross is my joy.

-Jesus crucified for the love of me, give me grace to carry the cross for the love of thee, and for the love of my neighbor.
+Jesus crucified for the love of me, give me the grace to carry the Cross for the love of thee, and the love of my neighbor.
 Amen

 Fr.
 Maurice Emelu